← Home

 Knockout rounds

 Each time a team wins a knockout match, they earn +8 pts.
-This applies in the Round of 16, Quarter Finals, Semi Finals, Third Place playoff, and the Final.
+This applies in the Round of 32, Round of 16, Quarter Finals, Semi Finals, Third Place playoff, and the Final.

 Final standings